-Lastly, TIM has made its positioning on inclusion issues explicit by including a specific reference in the main documents of its organisational identity: human rights policy, charter of values, leadership model.
+Lastly, TIM has made its positioning on inclusion issues explicit by including a specific reference in the main documents of its organizational identity: human rights policy, charter of values, leadership model.

-Over the years, TIM has become an international benchmark, featuring among the virtuous companies on many indices measuring Diversity & Inclusion performance, including: Refinitiv D&I Index, GEI Bloomberg, PARKS Index, Diversity Brand Index.
+Over the years, TIM has become an international benchmark, featuring among the virtuous companies on many indices measuring Diversity & Inclusion performance, including: Refinitiv D&I Index, GEI Bloomberg, PARKS Index, Diversity Brand Index

 TIM's outward commitment to raise awareness of the values of inclusion and appreciation of diversity is also very relevant.
 Since 2020, TIM has been the promoter of "4 Weeks 4 Inclusion", a marathon of events dedicated to inclusion, spread over a four-week calendar.
-The 2022 edition saw the participation of over 300 partner companies and over 3 million views.

-TIM is a partner of Valore D, and thanks to this initiative many women in the company each year have the opportunity to attend skill building courses, mentoring and coaching programmes, courses and workshops on welfare and work-life balance.
+TIM is a partner of Valore D, and thanks to this initiative many women in the company each year have the opportunity to attend skill building courses, mentoring and coaching programmes, courses and workshops on welfare and work-life balance